Focused leadership training – Leading from awareness

-A focused leader is characterised by a strong presence, focus, humility, compassion; emotional balance, value-centered, resilience and positivity.
+A focused leader is characterised by a strong presence, focus, humility, compassion, emotional balance, value-centred decision making, resilience, and positivity.

 These capabilities are developed by:

-- learning to pause in the midst of the franticness of your hectic life
+- Learning to pause in the midst of the franticness of a hectic life

-- reflecting on challenging situations and how to remain balanced and find the right response according to your values
+- Reflecting on challenging situations and how to remain balanced while finding the right response according to your values

-We offer leadership programmes ranging from a 3 day in-person programme to a 8-week online programme.
+We offer leadership programmes ranging from a 3 day in-person programme to an 8-week online programme.